yutopp/VGltf/README.md

 (WIP)

 `VGltf` is a `glTF 2.0` and `GLB` serializer/deserializer library written in pure C#.
-Supported versions are `.NET Framework 3.5` and `.NET Standard 1.6` or higher.
+Supported versions are `.NET Standard 2.0` or higher.
-This library is developed as a purely C# project, however it also supports that be build with `2018.3.12f1` or higher.
+This library is developed as a purely C# project, however it also supports that be build with `Unity 2019.4.22f1` or higher.

 ## Installation